Book Title: Katy

 First Published: August 2015

-and tells the story of a little girl who is involved in a serious accident that changes her life forever.
-It is full of emotion and creates a believable disabled protagonist.
+The book, Katy, is full of emotion and realistic.
+You can really get into Katy’s world, her feelings and her struggles.
 Wilson tells a story of anger, frustration, self-hate, acceptance and self-love in a creative and well-crafted way.

-I love this book, probably my favourite Jaqueline Wilson book.
+I love this book, it is probably my favourite Jaqueline Wilson book.
 The representation of the disabled protagonist is stunning, realistic and believable.
-I believe this book is a marvellous way to introduce a child to physical disabilities or help them to understand and accept that there is nothing wrong with having a disability.
+I believe this book is a marvellous way to introduce a child to physical disabilities.
+It can also help them to understand and accept that there is nothing wrong with having a disability.
+I believe that disabled kids will identify with this and find comfort in a character who may not be too different than themselves.

-Jacqueline Wilson is a brilliant children’s writer and like many successful writers, she has a range of stunning to less successful books.
+Wilson is a brilliant children’s writer and, like many successful writers, she has a range of stunning to unimpressive books.
 My least favourite book of Wilson’s is a Midnight.
-But, Katy had me from the get-go.
+But, Katy hooked me from the start.

 Unlike most of her other work, Katy is not an original story.
-It is a story heavily inspired and based on a novel by Susan Coolidge, What Katy Did.
-If you read both books, you are able to tell the difference in the attitudes toward disability 150 years ago compared to now.
+Katy is a story heavily inspired and based on a novel by Susan Coolidge, What Katy Did.
+If you read both books, you are able to compare attitudes around disability from 150 years ago to now.

 The difference between the two books is how the protagonist adapts and accepts life as a disabled individual.
 In What Katy Did, the protagonist hoped that being good and well behaved will eventually cure her of her disability.
-In the 1800s, being good and well behaved as a woman meant that you became a housewife and if you were young but had younger siblings without a mother, you were expected to become their mother figure.
+In the 1800s, women were housewives, cleaning the house, baring children, cooking food, and raising children.
+If the mother died, the oldest daughter became the surrogate mother.
+In What Katy Did, Katy recovers from her disability, only by fulfilling this duty.

 Being disabled myself, this is a major importance to me.
-I’ve read books in the same era as Coolidge with disabled characters, and just like hers, they miraculously recover after doing a good deed or two.
+I’ve read other Victorian and Edwardian books where disabled characters recover because they did a good deed.
 You can look at Heidi or The Secret Garden and find the same situation.
 Wilson is more realistic.
-She wants her audience to understand that the world does not work this way, you’re not disabled because you’ve done something bad, and you can not be healed by doing good.
+She wants her audience to understand that the world does not work this way.
+Y

 I was practically crippled and they expected me to be pathetic and saintly like the little invalids in victorian books. – (Wilson, 2015, p.
 177).